Tunnel-Labs/eslint-plugin-errok/docs/rules/must-use-result.md

-# neverthrow/must-use-result
+# errok/must-use-result

-> Not handling neverthrow result is a possible error because errors could remain unhandled.
+> Not handling errok Result is a possible error because errors could remain unhandled.
-> ⭐️ This rule is included in `plugin:neverthrow/recommended` preset.
+> ⭐️ This rule is included in `plugin:errok/recommended` preset.

 ## Rule Details